MephistoMMM/cmdface/README.md

 # cmdface
-The package cmdface provide a bash like interactive interface as front end to debug.
+The package cmdface provide a bash like interactive interface as front end to test.